Tinian, Northern Mariana Islands: Economy

-Much of the local economy of Tinian is dependent on tourism, however, tourist infrastructure is relatively poorly developed.
+Much of the local economy of Tinian is dependent on tourism.
+However, tourist infrastructure is relatively poorly developed.
 The village of San Jose has several smaller hotels, restaurants, and bars.
 Agriculture is primarily on the subsistence level.
 The largest employers on the island are the government and the casino, which was legalized in 1989.
-As of March 2006, the island has plans to put in four new casinos.
 The 2010 census showed a population of 3,136 for the island.

 Transportation

 Air

-Tinian Airport is small and serviced by Star Marianas Air, which operates daily scheduled flights to Saipan.
-Freedom Air, who previously served the island filed for bankruptcy in October 2013 and suspended all operations since March 2014.
+Tinian Airport (TIQ) is small and serviced by Star Marianas Air, which operates daily scheduled flights to Saipan.
+Freedom Air, which previously served the island, filed for bankruptcy in October 2013 and suspended all operations in March 2014.

 Ferry

-The ferry boat service that operated twice daily between Tinian and Saipan ran at a loss estimated to be US$1 million a year, and has since ceased.
+The ferry boat service that operated twice daily between Tinian and Saipan ran at a loss estimated to be US$1 million a year and has since ceased.

 Government

 The local government is the Municipality of Tinian and Aguiguan, which also includes the uninhabited island Aguijan.
-The municipality has a land area of 108.1 km2 (41.738 sq mi).
-The 2000 census population was 3,540 persons, all living on the island of Tinian (Aguijan is uninhabited).
+The municipality has a land area of 108.1 km2.
+The population of the 2000 census was 3,540 persons, all living on the island of Tinian (Aguijan is uninhabited).
 The municipal seat and main village of the island of Tinian is San Jose, situated on the southwest coast.
 Mayor Edwin P. Aldan was inaugurated in January 2019, succeeding Joey San Nicolas.

 Local attractions

 House of Taga

-The House of Taga is a latte stone site, one of the largest such structures in the Marianas.
+The House of Taga is a latte stone site, one of the most significant structures in the Marianas.
 The stones are quarried limestone, each approximately 20 ft in length.
 Of the twelve large Latte structures, only one is still standing.
 The site is one of seven locations on Tinian on the National Register of Historic Places listings in the Northern Mariana Islands.